IntersectMBO/plutus/doc/docusaurus/docs/troubleshooting.md

 `-fno-ignore-interface-pragmas` and `-fno-omit-interface-pragmas`.

-If this doesn't resolve the issue, or if the identifier in question isn't directly defined in the code but is produced by GHC optimizations, ensure that you apply all GHC flags listed in [Compiling Plutus Tx](./using-plutus-tx/compiling-plutus-tx.md).
+If this doesn't resolve the issue, or if the identifier in question isn't directly defined in the code but is produced by GHC optimizations, ensure that you apply all GHC flags listed in [GHC Extensions, Flags and Pragmas](./using-plutus-tx/extensions-flags-pragmas.md).
 These flags disable GHC optimizations that can interfere with the plugin, and ensure that unfoldings are neither omitted nor ignored.

 If the identifier with missing unfolding is from `base` or invoked by a function from `base`, you should use instead the corresponding function from the `plutus-tx` package.